awslabs/sockeye/tutorials/wmt/README.md

                         -o wmt_model
 ```

-This will train a 1-layer bi-LSTM encoder, 1 layer LSTM decoder with dot attention.
+This will train a 1-layer bi-LSTM encoder, 1-layer LSTM decoder with dot attention.
 Sockeye offers a whole variety of different options regarding the model architecture,
 such as stacked RNNs with residual connections (`--num-layers`, `--rnn-residual-connections`),
 [Transformer](https://arxiv.org/abs/1706.03762) encoder and decoder (`--encoder transformer`, `--decoder transformer`),